 The Hijab (Head Scarf)

 The hijab is an important part of a Muslim woman’s identity and a personal act of devotion and worship.
-Both the Qur’an and the Hadith guide Muslim women to cover their hair and wear clothing that doesn’t emphasize their physical appearance when they’re outside their home or in the presence of men who could potentially be marriage candidates.
+Both the Qur’an and the Hadith guide Muslim women to cover their hair and wear clothing that does not draw attention to their physical appearance when they are outside their homes or in the presence of men who could potentially be marriage candidates.

-As I briefly made mention on page 16, when a Muslim woman chooses to wear the hijab, it is a lifelong commitment (kind of like a tattoo); it’s not something you just put on and take off like a baseball hat.
-It’s a commitment to God!
-Taking it off is nearly impossible or unimaginable.
+As I briefly mentioned on page 16, when a Muslim woman chooses to wear the hijab, it is a lifelong commitment, similar to a tattoo in the sense that it symbolizes permanence.
+It is not something one simply puts on and takes off like a baseball cap; it represents a sincere commitment to God.
+For many, removing it is nearly impossible or even unimaginable.

 The Prophet Muhammad (pbuh) said: ” God does not look at your bodies nor your appearances, but He looks at your hearts and your deeds”.

-Wearing the hijab is an important act of devotion in Islam, but if a woman chooses not to wear it out of fear that she won’t be able to remove it later on, that doesn’t make her any less of a Muslim.
-She is still a Muslim, and her faith, actions, and relationship with God are what truly define her.
-Muslims are encouraged to treat each other with kindness, understanding, and support as everyone finds their own way toward God.
+Wearing the hijab is an important act of devotion in Islam, but it is not one of the Five Pillars of Islam.
+Every Muslim woman knows that she could never stand in prayer without covering her head (just as listed in the Bible verses above).
+However, if she chooses not to cover her head outside her home, perhaps because she fears discrimination or that she won’t be able to remove it later, that does not make her any less of a Muslim.
+She is still a Muslim, and it is her faith, actions, and relationship with God that truly define her.
+Muslims are encouraged to treat one another with kindness, understanding, and support as everyone finds their own path toward God.

 The Niqab (Face Covering)